COSMETIC TATTOOING

 Are undergoing chemotherapy or radiation

-Have a history of keloid scarring or hyperpigmentation
+Are prone to keloid scarring or hyperpigmentation

 Have a skin irritations (extremely sensitive skin, acne, a rash, a sunburn, psoriasis, eczema, rosacea, etc.) in the area to be treated

-Ever had cold sores / herpes (An anti-viral prescription is needed prior to getting Lip PMU)
+Ever had cold sores / herpes (An anti-viral prescription is needed prior to getting lip PMU)

 Use/have used Roaccutane, Acctuate, or Oratane (or any other form of oral Vit A) in the past year.